Stewart86/speed-coding-challenge-calculator/README.md

 ### 11:56

 Placeholder and initial design structure of calculator

+### 13:18

+End of lunch break